Moxifloxacin

 Moxifloxacin is an antibiotic, used to treat bacterial infections, including pneumonia, conjunctivitis, endocarditis, tuberculosis, and sinusitis.
 It can be given by mouth, by injection into a vein, and as an eye drop.

 Common side effects include diarrhea, dizziness, and headache.
 Severe side effects may include spontaneous tendon ruptures, nerve damage, and worsening of myasthenia gravis.
 Safety of use in pregnancy and breastfeeding is unclear.
 Moxifloxacin is in the fluoroquinolone family of medications.
 It usually kills bacteria by blocking their ability to duplicate DNA.

 Moxifloxacin was patented in 1988 and approved for use in the United States in 1999.
 It is on the World Health Organization's List of Essential Medicines.
+In 2023, it was the 237th most commonly prescribed medication in the United States, with more than one million prescriptions.

 Medical uses

-Moxifloxacin treats a number of infections, including respiratory-tract infections, cellulitis, anthrax, intra-abdominal infections, endocarditis, meningitis, and tuberculosis.
+Moxifloxacin treats a number of infections, including respiratory-tract infections, bubonic plague, cellulitis, anthrax, intra-abdominal infections, endocarditis, meningitis, and tuberculosis.

 In the United States, moxifloxacin is licensed for the treatment of acute bacterial sinusitis, acute bacterial exacerbation of chronic bronchitis, community-acquired pneumonia, complicated and uncomplicated infections of the skin and of the skin structure, and complicated intra-abdominal infections.
 In the European Union, it is licensed for acute bacterial exacerbations of chronic bronchitis, non-severe community-acquired pneumonia, and acute bacterial sinusitis.
 On the basis of its investigation into reports of rare but severe cases of liver toxicity and skin reactions, the European Medicines Agency recommended in 2008 that the use of the oral (but not the intravenous) form of moxifloxacin be restricted to infections in which other antibacterial agents cannot be used or have failed.
 In the United States, the marketing approval does not contain these restrictions, though the label contains prominent warnings of skin reactions.

 The initial approval by the Food and Drug Administration of the United States (December 1999) encompassed these indications: